FaheemSiddiqi361/Character_Recognition-_using_Tensorflow/README.md

 ## Step 6: Checking the Overall Summary of the Model
 This code provides a summary of our model.
 It shows Total parameters, Trainable parameters, and Non-trainable parameters as output.
 ### Flatten layer:
-This layer shows that the total pixels of input image like 28x28 have been converted to 784-dimentional vector.
+This layer shows that the total pixels of the input image like 28x28 have been converted to 784-dimensional vector.
 Also, it has no trainable parameters because this is only reshaping the vector and nothing else.
 ### Dense layer:
+This layer shows that it has 128 neuron in it.
+Which means that it will produce 128 outputs for each input.
+Alo it shows params as 100,480 which can be calculated as follows.
+784 features connected with 128 neurons====> 784*128 = 100,352
+Now add 128 bias values====> 100352+128= 100,480